hank-frank/web102-astroweight-calculator/README.md

-Astro Weight Calculator:

-Accept a users weight in a text input field,

-user selects the planet from a drop down menu,

-what their weight on that planet would be is dysplayed.

-To use:
+This is an Astro Weight Calculator built as a project for the San Diego Code School.

+Project starter files were checked out from the San Diego Code Schools github.

-Clone repository to your computer, either open the index.html file in the browser of your choice or within your terminal run the $ npm start command, go to the address it hosts at (http://localhost:8080).
+To view either open the html file in a browser or run $ npm install followed by $ npm start

-Input your weight, select the planet, click calculate and viola!.
+Starter files from https://www.sdcs.io/ Project completed by Henry Frank

+It takes your weight and and a planet and tells you what you'd weigh on that planet.